 To be eligible for Social Housing, applicants must:

 Find out more about eligibility.

-Social Housing applicants fill out a single application form to apply for properties managed by Housing NSW and Community Housing Providers (CHPs).
+Social Housing applicants fill out a single application form to apply for properties managed by Department of Communities and Justice – Housing (DCJ Housing) and Community Housing Providers (CHPs).
 This application process is managed centrally through the ‘Housing Pathways’ system – which ensures that the criteria for assessing eligibility for Social Housing applies once across the board.

 For more information about Housing Pathways, please refer to the following Housing Pathways Fact Sheets.

 To apply for Social Housing, please go to the Housing Pathways website where you can apply online for housing.
 Please read the Evidence Requirements Information Sheet (DH3001A) to find out what evidence you will need to provide to support your application.

 You may also need to complete the Medical Assessment (DH3008) (Optional – one Assessment for each family member with a medical condition affecting what type of property is required.
 You will need to complete this with your health care professional.)